Cannabis in Luxembourg

-Cannabis in Luxembourg is decriminalized for recreational use and legalized for medical use.
+Cannabis in Luxembourg is legal for recreational and medical use for adults under specific circumstances.
+A bill was passed in the country's parliament June 2023 to legalise the following for adults in Luxembourg: recreational possession, home-use of cannabis, and growing up to four cannabis plants per household.
+The law took effect on 21 July 2023.

+Possession, consumption, transportation, and purchase of cannabis in public spaces remains prohibited.
 Prosecution depends on the amount of cannabis one possesses.
-Since 2001, prison penalty has been substituted by a monetary fine ranging from 250 to 2,500 euros.
+Since 2001, prison penalty has been substituted by a monetary fine ranging from 25 to 500 euros.

 Decriminalization

 In April 2001, Luxembourg updated its prior 1973 law, and reclassified cannabis as a Category B controlled substance, meriting only a fine for a first offense, effectively decriminalizing personal possession.